How to choose the right pair of headphones for you

 A healthy dose of nihilism is often a great way of safeguarding against future woe and inevitable disappointment, but you probably shouldn’t live entirely in the now during this particular journey.

-If you’re planning to upgrade your system over time, either with different sources or a standalone headphone amplifier or DAC, the headphones you’re purchasing now should ideally have the sonic stretch to reveal those improvements.
+For wired headphone buyers, if you're planning to upgrade your hi-fi or desktop system over time, either with different sources or a standalone headphone amplifier or DAC, the headphones you’re purchasing now should ideally have the sonic stretch to reveal those improvements.
+It's probably safer to buy the best pair you can afford, rather than to skimp and have to upgrade before long.

-Or, more immediately pertinent, are there replaceable parts such as pads, tips or cables, for comfort or in case of damage?
+More immediately pertinent – and this applies increasingly to wireless pairs as well as wired ones – are there replaceable parts such as pads, tips or cables, for comfort or in case of damage?
 It’s always worth a little forethought.
+Brands are beginning to think more about sustainability now, with many offering such replacement parts, for a price of course.

 (Image credit: What Hi-Fi?)

 The easiest way to trial a wide range of headphones?
-Going to 'a shop' (it's basically a tangible version of the internet – they're back open for most of us now and they could really use our support).
+Going to 'a shop' (it's basically a tangible version of the internet).
 You’ll go in better informed and with a more streamlined shortlist by reading our reviews, of course, but always be open to alternatives.

 A good dealer knows their products, and might stock something better suited to your needs that you’d not yet considered.
 Remember, the dealer is there to help you, but you’re the one spending money – so you should be driving the sale.